Golf Tutorials

 By Spencer Lanoue

-Almost nothing in golf feels as satisfying as watching a perfectly compressed iron shot launch toward the pin, leaving a neat, a bacon-strip divot just ahead of where your ball used to be.
+Almost nothing in golf feels as satisfying as watching a perfectly compressed iron shot launch toward the pin, leaving a neat, bacon-strip divot just ahead of where your ball used to be.
 But if you’re consistently looking back at spotless turf after your swing, you’re likely feeling frustrated and losing distance.
-This article is your guide to understanding exactly why you're not taking a divot and provides a clear, actionable plan to fix it, helping you achieve a a powerful, downward strike on the golf ball.
+This article is your guide to understanding exactly why you're not taking a divot and provides a clear, actionable plan to fix it, helping you achieve a powerful, downward strike on the golf ball.

 Understanding the Divot: It's Good to Dig (a Little)